 The castle is not far from the Giants’ Causeway and can be visited on the same day following this Northern Ireland itinerary

-Best castles in Ireland to stay
+Best castles in Ireland to visit and stay

 However, not all castles hotels are guaranteed to match your expectations, especially if you are fond of ancient walls and history, more than just beautiful decor.

 The two castles I believe will match and even surpass your expectations are Asfhord castle and Dromoland castle.

-Ashford castle, Co Mayo
+Ashford Castle, Co Mayo

-A night here doesn’t come cheap but if you are looking for something special, a night in Ashoford castle will be one to remember.
+A night here doesn’t come cheap but if you are looking for something special, a night in Ashford castle will be one to remember.

-Dromoland castle, Co Galway
+Dromoland Castle, Co Galway

 The castle is large but there is something very welcoming about its setting and there is an unmistakable romantic atmosphere that envelops you as soon as you enter its guarded gate.

-Pin for later!
+Did you enjoy this post?
+Pin it for later!

 Please note: This post contains affiliate links, which means if you make a purchase through them, we may get a small commission at no extra cost to you.